-- Deputizing ACLU volunteers to help process voters who are turning in absentees; Scheduling ballot processing and making formal notification of it; Dropbox locations; contracts with NHAVI consultants; more check in equipment; new space for ballot processing; staffing; who threw whom under the bus.
+- Deputizing volunteers to help process voters who are turning in absentees; Scheduling ballot processing and making formal notification of it; Dropbox locations; contracts with NHAVI consultants; more check in equipment; new space for ballot processing; staffing; who threw whom under the bus.

 - DeKalb BRE has not posted meeting minutes, which include public comments, since June.

 - Public comments are not read at meeting but must be submitted by email.
 Therefore recent public comments are not public.